chrislojacono/my-goals/README.md

 My Goals

-Week 1: Learned Git and Github, Learned Zsh and Visual Studio Code
+Week 1: Learned Git and Github, the Terminal, Zsh and Visual Studio Code